 A private Facebook proxy is definitely the best way to go.back to menu ↑

 Facebook proxies can be found on public proxy lists (again, I do not recommend them in this case) or provided by premium proxy services.
 Such proxy providers offer tested proxies that you can use with Facebook (similarly to Ticketing proxies, PokemonGo proxies, Twitter proxies, Sneaker proxies or Instagram proxies).

 Additionally, you may get access to proxies by searching Google on “facebook proxy,” “free facebook proxies,” or “facebook proxy list.”back to menu ↑

 As previously explained, web proxies are very easy to use.
 Enter the Facebook URL address in the proxy URL field and start navigating.

-The HTTP and SOCKS proxies can be either set up manually to your web browser (learn how to use a proxy on different browsers) or use a browser extension (e.g., FoxyProxy), or use the Proxifier application.
+The HTTP and SOCKS proxies can be either set up manually to your web browser (learn how to use a proxy on different browsers), use a browser extension (e.g., FoxyProxy), or use the Proxifier application.
 Also, there are proxy browser extensions that are already filled with excellent proxies and that you can activate with one click.back to menu ↑

 How to properly use Facebook proxies for social media marketing

 A simple social marketing strategy consists of creating multiple Facebook accounts and promote your content by sharing it from your different accounts.
 Thus, Facebook (and Google as well) may see your content more valuable and showing it more on different walls, generating more views, more traffic, more shares, and likes.

 However, when using Facebook proxies as SEO proxies for creating and managing multiple account you need to keep in mind the followings: